samwhindleton/wdiroutcomes/roadmap/catchbreath.md

 Homework due next Monday at 7 pm:

-- FINAL Resume.
-You should have gone through 3 Peer Reviews and submit a link to your Final Resume in Github.
 - Find 3 Organizations that pique your interest.
 Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
+- Continue working on your GA Profiles.
+Due in week 10.

 ## Further Reading/ Resources: